• About

 The walls are painted a beautiful verdant green with millennial pink trim, and the room is lined with wine bottles whose colourful labels are set off against the deep green.

-Chef, Chris Maguire (formerly of Locks), has a tiny kitchen area in which to magic up meals and works head down at one end of the large table, his meticulously prepared ingredients spread neatly in front of him.
+Chef David Bradshaw, formerly of Clanbrassil House and Potager, has a tiny kitchen area in which to magic up meals and works head down at one end of the large table, his meticulously prepared ingredients spread neatly in front of him.
 Customers can watch as each dish is artfully plated and then quickly whisked off by Frank’s efficient staff.

 The short menu is deceptively simple, the dishes when they arrive are detailed and elegant.
 There are unusual pairings of ingredients (and wines) and everything tastes delicious - and a few of the dishes are changed each week, so there will always be something new for returning visitors.

-The provenance of food is not listed but the staff are very informative when asked.
+The provenance of food is not listed but it is very seasonal (including some foraged ingredients) and the staff are informative when asked.
 The short wine list is also very well sourced.
-There is a mixture of natural, organic and more standard wines and the prices are extremely competitive, starting at €4.50 a glass for wine and less for some of the fortified choices.
+There is a mixture of natural, organic and more standard wines and the prices are extremely competitive, starting at about €4.50 a glass for wine and less for some of the fortified choices.

 This is a walk-in restaurant, with no reservations, no email address and no phone, so it suits those in the mood to risk dropping by - and there is a neat metal ledge on the exterior, so waiting guests can stand and have a glass of wine while they wait for other diners to vacate the table inside.